Historical German Text Normalization Using Type- and Token-Based Language Modeling: Related Work

 When type-based method were still the dominant approach, the general consensus on the different strategies (SMT, rule-based, NMT) appeared each strategy comes with their own strengths and weaknesses, and thus no model clearly outperforms the others \parencites{sang_clin27_2017}{hamalainen_normalizing_2018}{robertson_evaluating_2018}{bollmann_large-scale_2019}{bawden_automatic_2022}.
 However, since the emergence of pre-trained LLMs, the type-based methods seem to be forgotten, with contemporary approaches to text normalization usually on a sentence-level training or fine-tuning a Transformer to contextually normalize inputs end-to-end \parencites{van_der_goot_multilexnorm_2021}{bawden_automatic_2022}{klamra_evaluating_2023}{rubino_automatic_2024}{hopton_modeling_2024}.
 One notable exception to this trend the direction taken by \textcites{partanen_dialect_2019}{kuparinen_dialect--standard_2023}, who took a middle ground and normalized not on word level, and not on sentence level, but on a level of a sliding window consisting of only 3 words, but again, no method clear stood out as superior.

-Faced with the problem of data sparsity, some approaches also resorted to general-purpose LLMs such as GPT4 to generate synthetic parallel data, allowing them to fine-tune their normalization models \parencites{rubino_automatic_2024}{klamra_evaluating_2023}.
-In general, the capabilities of general-purpose very large language models (i.e., at least GPT3-sized) in text normalization are underinverstigated, though one can make the claim that such methods are far too costly to effectively perform text normalization.
+Faced with the problem of data sparsity, some approaches also resorted to very large assistant language models such as GPT4 to generate synthetic parallel data, allowing them to fine-tune their normalization models \parencites{rubino_automatic_2024}{klamra_evaluating_2023}.
+In general, the capabilities of very large assistant language models (i.e., at least GPT3-sized) in text normalization are still underinverstigated.

 Finally, recent efforts question the need for text normalization altogether.
 As outlined in the introduction, the primary motivation for text normalization had been that unnormalized texts are out-of-vocabulary for NLP systems, thus language understanding is severely inhibited.
 Empirical experiments further showed that BERT's performance is highly sensitive to noisy text like spelling mistakes, typos, dialects, etc.~\parencite{kumar_noisy_2020}.
 Faced with this, the traditional approach is to set up pre-processing pipelines that try to minimize the noise of the input dataset before being processed by NLP models, similarly to the historical text normalization task presented here.